 Chicago Car Accident Lawyers who Know the Law & True Value of Your Case

 Many attorneys market themselves as ‘experts’ in handling auto accident claims.
-Illinois does not designate areas of expertise for attorneys, but we believe that the consistent results achieved by attorneys as Rosenfeld Injury Lawyers LLC make our office the attorneys best positioned to represent you or a family member after a serious crash.
+Illinois does not designate areas of expertise for attorneys, but we believe that the consistent results achieved by car auto accident attorneys as Rosenfeld Injury Lawyers LLC make our office the attorneys best positioned to represent you or a family member after a serious crash.

 What You Need to Know About Illinois Motor Vehicle Accident Law to Protect Your Rights